top of page

 Shane (he/him) teaches math in the Delta (middle school) classroom.
 He has been very active in education as a teacher and a coach for the past decade.
 Shane earned his BA in Elementary Education from Green Mountain College.
 Prior to The Schoolhouse, Shane was a founding member of the faculty at Vermont Athletic Academy where he taught Math and Language Arts.
 Shane also held several educational positions at Williston Central School and Allen Brook School in Williston.

 Outside of the school setting, Shane is a very successful soccer coach in the area.
-He’s a member of the coaching staff for the Saint Michael’s College Women’s Soccer Team.
-Shane is also the director of coaching for Queen City Football Club, which he founded in 2011, having developed it to incorporate 20 teams between U-7 and U-19, with more than 330 boys and girls in the program.
-He holds several coaching certifications such as: a United States Soccer Federation “D” License and both a Director of Coaching Diploma and a Goalkeeping Diploma from the National Soccer Coaches Association of America.
+He’s coached at the collegiate level as the head coach of the men's team at Vermont State University-Johnson and is second all-time in NCAA wins.
+He has been a member of the coaching staff for the Saint Michael’s College women’s soccer team.
+Shane is also the director of coaching for Queen City Football Club, which he founded in 2011 and developed to incorporate twenty teams between U-7 and U-19, with more than 500 children in the program.
+He holds several coaching certifications including a United Soccer Coaches Advanced National License and Director of Coaching Diploma, as well as the United States Soccer Federation “D” License.

 Lorraine.jpg

-Lorraine Carter-Lovejoy, Middle School Science Teacher & lead teacher
+Lorraine Carter-Lovejoy, Middle School Science Teacher & Lead Teacher, Elementary FFF Teacher

 Lorraine (she/her) is originally from Richmond, VA.
 She attended West Virginia University, where she studied music and wildlife management.
 She spent these days hanging in the woods to look for ginseng, and playing trombone at football games across the country.